mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 Atlas automatically restores the snapshot with snapshotId to the Atlas cluster with name targetClusterName in the Atlas project with targetGroupId. if you want to use automated delivery type, you must to set the following arguments:

 * `target_cluster_name` - (Required) 	Name of the target Atlas cluster to which the restore job restores the snapshot.
 Only required if deliveryType is automated.
-* `target_group_id` - (Required) 	Unique ID of the target Atlas project for the specified targetClusterName.
+* `target_project_id` - (Required) 	Unique ID of the target Atlas project for the specified targetClusterName.
 Only required if deliveryType is automated.

 ## Attributes Reference